Table of Contents

 - It prevents inflammatory bowel diseases.
-After diarrhea or loose stool, your dog’s stomach is in much more risk of bowel diseases.
+After diarrhea or loose stool, your dog’s stomach is at much more risk of bowel diseases.

 - It prevents allergic reactions.
-A loose stomach is in danger of a lot of possible allergic reactions that it hasn’t experienced before.
+A loose stomach is in danger of many possible allergic reactions that it hasn’t experienced before.
 A proper bland diet prevents that.

 - It offers proper nutrition for your dog. a loose stomach has a hard time absorbing the nutrients from the food, which is why you need a more specialized diet to make up for that.